Mike Wiser & Michael Kirk

-MONTE WILLINGHAM: You got three little girls' lives involved.
+MONTE WILLINGHAM: And you got three little girls' lives involved.
 They showed these kids to the jury.
 And you hear his past.
 You see that.
 And the judge tells them to do what they need to be doing.
 I mean, I don't know how more- how much more could you stack it against him, do you?

 VICKY PRATER, Bar Owner: There's plenty of people walking around in Corsicana, Texas, that if that happened to them today, they would get the benefit of the doubt because they had treated their family in a respectful manner and taken care of them, OK?
 Todd Willingham had not treated his family in a respected manner, and he didn't get the benefit of the doubt that some people would have.